 Laws About Making Repairs

-Tenants have the responsibility of reporting any repairs that need to be done, as outlined in the leasea agreement.
+Tenants have the responsibility of reporting any repairs that need to be done, as outlined in the lease agreement.
 Landlords’ responsibilities include responding to these reports and completing repairs in a timely manner.
+Both parties can easily complete these tasks in a property management software that offers a tenant portal and maintenance tracking.

 A tenant may be within their rights to withhold rent money if a landlord fails to make a repair that affects the health or safety of a tenant, like a broken heating unit in freezing temperatures.